mousepawmedia/devdocs/source/guides/reviewing.rst

 and ideas from the code they're reviewing; the bystanders get the benefits of *both*.

-This is the main reason why Differential Revisions (for programming, anyway) are almost always open to the public.
+This is the main reason why Merge Requests (for programming, anyway) are almost always open to the public.
 Anyone can contribute valuable feedback, and anyone can learn code reviews!

 In short, **don't be afraid to contribute feedback**!
 Code reviewing can be one of the most valuable contributions you can make to MousePaw Media's development work.

+.. _greview_principles:

 Principles of a Good Review
 ==============================